bradpotter/microdata-manager/README.md

 Future Development: Introduce a settings page in the Genesis admin menu with the capability of overriding global Microdata settings.

 Downloading: If you download the plugin zip file and expand.
-Rename the folder of "microdata-manager-master" to "microdata-manager" and upload to your WordPress plugins folder.
+Rename the expanded folder of "microdata-manager-master" to "microdata-manager" and upload to your WordPress plugins folder.